jacketizer/libnmea/README.md

 Libnmea is a lightweight C library that parses NMEA 0183 sentence strings into structs.
 It is written in a modular architecture that dynamically loads a parser module for each implemented sentence type.
-This way, new sentences can easely be added to the library without modifying the core code.
+This way, new sentences can easily be added to the library without modifying the core code.
 It is also possible to statically link the parser modules at build time to enable libnmea to be used in environments where a dynamic loader isn't available.